m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/randomization/randomizing.md

 Arrays in JavaScript are 0-based.
 For example, to choose 2 words from a word bank of 8 words, we need to choose 2 integers between 0 and 7, inclusive.
 These two random integers are then used to index into the word bank array.

+Click the "Run" button multiple times to see how the words and colors change.

 import template from '!!raw-loader!@site/src/m2c2kit-index-html-templates/basic-template.html';
 export const code = `const sceneOne = new Scene({ backgroundColor: WebColors.Azure });
 game.addScene(sceneOne);